-The first module in Lesson 2 of the course series
+The fourth and final module in Lesson 2 of the course series.

 Lesson 2: Monitoring Cell Cycle Progression

 This is the final module in Lesson 2 of the Proliferation Course, which focuses on cell cycle analysis by flow cytometry.
 Module 2D “Applications" looks at how investigators have used the principles and methods discussed in Lessons 2A – 2C to monitor cell cycle status and cell cycle progression in their research fields of interest.
 Topics covered include tumor diagnosis and prognosis, anti-tumor mechanisms of therapeutic agents, and regulation of growth vs. quiescence or senescence in normal and neoplastic cells.

 Lesson 2C: Practical Considerations & Troubleshooting is currently available here.

 Lesson 2B: DNA Cell Cycle Data Analysis Strategies is currently available here.

 Lesson 2A: Principles and Methods is currently available here.

 Lesson 1: Basics of the Cell Cycle is currently available here.

 Kylie M. Price - Hugh Green Cytometry Core Facility, Malaghan Institute of Medical Research, Wellington, New Zealand.